numtansu/bootcamp_projects/README.md

 My name is Numtan, Sirikwan Unpanwat\
 An entry-level data analyst\
 ----\
-All of the workshops/homeworks/projects are including in this Github
+All of the workshops/homeworks/projects are including in this Github\
 ----\
-this data camp consists 10 core skills
+The data camp consists 10 core skills
 - Spreadsheets
 - Databases
 - R Programming